انار کے بیج کے فوائد

 Sanskrit Name : Kuchaphala, Dadima, Lohitapushpa,Fruit, Bijapura, Dantabija ,Seeds

-Health Benefits of Pomegranate Seeds
+Health Benefits – of -Pomegranate -Seeds

 Anardana or Pomegranate is a pretty useful large to medium-sized fruit, having several beneficial properties.
 The fruit is consumed as food, juices, spices, etc. and is used frequently in the preparation of different recipes.
 Anardana has rich health benefits and helps in curing several diseases